samushka13/web-app-project/README.md

 - support notices created by other users,
 - vote in polls with a thumb up or down,
 - see anonymized poll analytics about respondents,
-- give feedback,
+- give and read feedback,
 - edit their profile (except username),
 - view notices they have created.

 Only admins can:
 - create news and polls,
-- read user feedback,
+- view archived news, notices, polls, and feedback,
 - disable user accounts.

 ## Installation